ammar-qazi/HisaabFlow/frontend/src/components/modern/configure-review/TestingGuide.md

 ### **1. Enable Modern UI**
 - Look for "Modern UI ✨" toggle in top-right corner
-- ✅ Should be checked by default
+- [SUCCESS] Should be checked by default
 - Toggle to compare 3-step vs 4-step workflows

 ### **2. Test 3-Step Modern Workflow**